 Nominations Open for NWTRCC’s Administrative Committee (AdComm)

-The AdComm gives oversight to business operations, helps plan two gatherings each year, keeps in touch with consultants between meetings, and meets face-to-face at the May and November gatherings (and by Zoom in February and August).
-We need to fill two seats, and new members will be selected from nominees at the May 2022 meeting.
+The AdComm provides oversight for business operations, helps plan two gatherings each year, keeps in touch with consultants between meetings, and meets face-to-face at the May and November gatherings (and by Zoom in February and August).
+We need to fill two seats, and new members will be selected from the nominees at the May 2023 meeting.
 They serve as alternates for one year and full members for two years (three years total).
 Travel to meetings is paid for full members and alternates filling in for full members who cannot attend.
-Each nominee will receive a nomination letter from the NWTRCC office with more details about what’s involved as a member of this important committee.
+Each nominee will receive a nomination letter from the NWTRCC office with more details about what is involved as a member of this important committee.

 Call, email, or mail your nomination(s) to

 National NWTRCC Conference in Indiana: May 5 – 7, 2023

 We will finally be meeting in person again for our May meeting.
 We are very thankful to Joyfield Farm in North Manchester, Indiana for extending us an invitation.
 Joyfield Farm is an organic farm in north-central Indiana, about an hour west of Fort Wayne.
 The farm has WiFi, so portions of the conference will also be online.
 The setting will be slightly more rustic than usual with amenities such as outhouses.
 There is plenty of camping space, including inside of a large barn.
 Some families in the area will also host folks and provide beds, but these will be limited.